-Adama and Lassine: AGe 16
+Adama and Lassine: Age 16

-Adama and Lassine, born in 2002, these twins are father orphans and had experienced a difficult life with their mother.
+Adama and Lassine, born in 2002, these twins lost their father and had experienced a difficult life with their mother.
 As it is customary in Mali, the twins used to accompany their mother to the Grand Mosque and to the markets of Bamako to beg for food and money.
 Struggling to feed her children, Adama and Lassine's mother had to forgo her work of horticulture for the benefit of begging to secure even the most minimum living needs.

 Because of the begging, the children could not properly attend school and often missed classes to search for a way to feed themselves.
 Hence Adama and Lassine were held back in school and lost entire academic years.

 Currently, Adama and Lassine are supported entirely by ACFA.
 Their school situation has been re-established, they are attending school and with the help of ACFA financed tutors, they have improved, and have moved up from the bottom 5% to the top 10% of their class in just three months.
 Today, Adama and Lassine are the first ACFA children to attend secondary school and both are doing outstanding work.
 Additionally they participate in basketball classes.

 SALEH: Age 13 and Koro: Age 14